 - As demonstrated by the latest state and local assessments, English Learners and Low-Income Students' scores are lower than those of their peers.
-In ELA, Low Income students scored 7.56 points lower and ELD students scored 19.33 percentage points lower than students as a whole.
-In Math, Low Income students scored 8.57 percentage points and EL students scored 18.36 percentage points lower than the student population as a whole.
+In ELA, Low Income students scored 13.5 points lower and EL students scored 13.1 percentage points lower than students as a whole.
+In Math, Low Income students scored 9 percentage points and EL students scored 9.1 percentage points lower than the student population as a whole.
 These students need smaller class sizes to provide more focus on their academic needs and close the achievement gap.
 Research has shown that smaller class sizes provide English Learners, in particular, with the individualized attention and tailored instruction that best meets their needs in addition to facilitating a focused, less disruptive learning environment.
-When lower class sizes were implemented in grades 4-6 in 2019-20, Dairyland's ELA SBAC scores increased in those grade levels by approximately 5% and moved the indicator from yellow to green (standard met) - In order to provide focused classroom instruction at Dairyland, EL and Low-Income students in grades 7-8 will continue to have small class sizes (24:1) to support their learning goals in an environment where individual student needs are more clearly defined and corresponding support can be offered. - The effectiveness of this action will be measured by formative, summative, and state/local assessments to measure EL and Low-Income student academic growth.
+When lower class sizes were implemented in grades 7-8 during 2021-22, Dairyland's ELA SBAC scores increased in those grade levels by approximately 5%. (up 4.77% for Low Income and up 5.01% for EL students) - In order to provide focused classroom instruction at Dairyland, EL and Low-Income students in grades 7-8 will continue to have small class sizes (24:1) to support their learning goals in an environment where individual student needs are more clearly defined and corresponding support can be offered. - The effectiveness of this action will be measured by formative, summative, and state/local assessments to measure EL and Low-Income student academic growth.